Smoothing the Cost of Education: Primary School Saving in Uganda

 Context of the Evaluation:

 Uganda’s primary school enrollment rates have greatly increased since the government began providing free universal primary education.
-This policy has eliminated most, though not all, costs of attending school.
-Gross primary school enrollment rose from 87 percent of primary school-age children in the early 1990s to 123 percent in 1997.1 Retaining pupils, however, is more difficult and as few as 32 percent of children entering primary school complete all seven grades.
-While the government covers the cost of teachers and schools, many schools require uniforms, and families are responsible for providing school supplies such as stationary and workbooks.
+Retaining pupils, however, is more difficult and as few as 32 percent of children entering primary school complete all seven grades.
+While the government covers the cost of teachers and schools, many Ugandan primary schools require uniforms, and families are responsible for providing school supplies such as stationary and workbooks.
 The financial strain of buying these supplies is often too high for the family to sustain, and is cited as a major reason for children dropping out of school.

 Description of the Intervention:

-Schools were randomly assigned to return students’ deposits in one of two ways:
+Schools were randomly assigned to have students’ savings returned in one of two ways:

-o Voucher payout: students received their savings in the form of a voucher that could only be used to buy supplies or school services at the market set up at the school.
-This created a binding commitment to spend any savings on educational expenditures.
+- Voucher payout: students received their savings in the form of a voucher that could only be used to buy supplies or school services at the market set up at the school.
+This created a binding commitment to spend savings on educational expenditures.

 Students were notified of the kind of payout they would receive at the beginning of the program.
-There were 39 schools in each group, and an additional 58 schools served as a comparison group receiving no savings account.
+There were 39 schools in each group, and an additional 58 schools served as a comparison group received no savings account.

-Half of the schools with each type of savings account were also randomly assigned to receive parent outreach, in which workers from PEDN hosted a meeting for sixth- and seventh-grade parents to describe the various ways they could support their children’s education and to promote the savings program as a tool to help families finance school expenditures.
+Half of the schools in each payout group were also randomly assigned to receive parent outreach, in which workers from PEDN hosted a workshop for sixth- and seventh-grade parents to describe the various ways they could support their children’s education and to promote the savings program as a tool to help families finance school expenditures.

 Results and Policy Lessons:

-When combined with parent outreach, students in the cash treatment were significantly more likely to have a complete set of school supplies, including uniforms, notebooks, math workbooks, and shoes.
+When combined with parent outreach, students who received cash payouts were significantly more likely to have a complete set of school supplies.
 They also had test scores that were 0.11 standard deviations higher than the comparison group.
-There were no significant effects on school supplies or test scores among students who received cash payouts without parent outreach or among students who received vouchers, with or without parent outreach.
-These results suggest that it was necessary to combine providing a savings account, which made funds available, with parental outreach, which led households to use the saved money on education, for the program to lead to improvements in educational spending, and later, student learning.
+There were no significant positive effects on school supplies or test scores among students who received cash payouts without parent outreach or among students who received vouchers, with or without parent outreach.
+These results suggest that combining cash payouts from savings accounts with parental outreach can lead households to spend savings on education and improve student learning.